cretueusebiu/vform/README.md

 busy

 /**
- * Indicates response form the server was successful.
+ * Indicates if the response form the server was successful.
  *
  * @var {Boolean}
  */